1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Sensor_Fusion_and_Object_Tracking/README.md

+# 3D Object Detection (Mid-Term Project)

+This project utilizes the Waymo Open Dataset, leveraging real-world data collected from LiDAR sensors.
+The project requirements are outlined below, categorized by sections:

+## Section 1: Compute LiDAR Point Cloud from Range Image
+* Convert the "range" and "intensity" channels of the range image to 8-bit format.
+* Visualize the results using OpenCV.
+(Task ID: S1_EX1)
+* Visualize the point cloud using the Open3D module.
+* Identify 10 images containing vehicles.
+(Task ID: S1_EX2)

 # Sensor Fusion and Tracking

 In this project, you will integrate measurements from LiDAR and cameras to track vehicles over time.
 Using real-world data from the [Waymo Open Dataset](https://waymo.com/open/), the objectives include detecting objects in 3D point clouds and implementing an extended Kalman filter for sensor fusion and vehicle tracking.